nly8292/MISO/README.md

 # Mixed Sample Synthesis
-This is the official implementation of the multi-input single-output models in the paper <a href="https://doi.org/10.1016/j.jnucmat.2020.152082">Determining uranium ore concentrates and their calcination products via image classification of multiple magnifications</a>
+This is the official implementation of the multi-input single-output models in the paper "<a href="https://doi.org/10.1016/j.jnucmat.2020.152082">Determining uranium ore concentrates and their calcination products via image classification of multiple magnifications</a>"

 ## Setup